Create and Compare SQL Time Series Models

-This tip shows a framework for comparing time series models with SQL code.
+This tip shows a framework for comparing time series models with results sets from SQL code passed to an Excel workbook file.
 The models are about designating decisions, such as to buy or to sell a security based on exponential moving averages for time series values.
 The models capture a reversal in time series values and presumes the reversed direction of two moving averages will continue until the moving averages suggest another reversal of direction started.

 The comparative results reported in this tip suggest relatively better performance for some models and some security symbols.
 Additional data mining and modeling refinement with more symbols is required to confirm the robustness of the time series models.
 The purpose of the models studied in this tip is to make a prediction about when to make a decision based on some time series values.
 In order to evaluate predictions, it is common to use techniques such as cross validation as well as comparing results for a training set of data versus a hold-out sample for a different set of data points.
 It is my plan to apply these model validation techniques in the future, but I also encourage you to try them on your own even before a future tip appears on model validation techniques.

-In the meantime, you may be interested in the support files for this tip, which are available in the download file.
+In the meantime, you may be interested in the support files for this tip, which are available in the download for this file.
 These include:

 - Four sql files – one for each model

 - Two csv files with data for stooq_prices and denormalized_emas tables

 - A comparison Excel workbook file with data for all symbols on separate tabs for the buy_at_ema_10_gt_20 model